peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 ## Requirements Specific to XML Media Types

-There are a number of additional requirements specific to the registration of XML media types.
-These requirements are specified in {{!RFC7303}}.
+Additional requirements specific to the registration of XML media types are specified in {{!RFC7303}}.

 ## Encoding Requirements {#encoding}